verrazzano/docs/content/en/docs/reference/API/OAM/MetricsTrait.md

 weight: 2
 draft: false
 ---
 The MetricsTrait custom resource contains the configuration information needed to enable metrics for an application component.
-Component workloads configured with a MetricsTrait are setup to emit metrics through an endpoint that are scraped by a given Prometheus deployment.
+Component workloads configured with a MetricsTrait are set up to emit metrics through an endpoint that are scraped by a given Prometheus deployment.
 Here is a sample ApplicationConfiguration that specifies a MetricsTrait.
 To deploy an example application that demonstrates a MetricsTrait, see [Hello World Helidon]({{< relref "/docs/samples/hello-helidon/" >}}).

 Note that if an ApplicationConfiguration does not specify a MetricsTrait, then a default MetricsTrait will be generated with values appropriate for the workload type.
 ```